wongzit/pyAroma/README.md

 # py.Aroma 3
 ![](pyAroma_banner.png)

-## Statement of Need
+## Statement
-py.**Aroma** is a multi-functional Python program for aromaticity analyses.
+py.**Aroma** is a multi-functional Python program for aromaticity analyses. py.**Aroma** is free of charge for acdemic user, for other license term, please contact the developer.

-Please refer to the [homepage](https://wongzit.github.io/program/pyaroma/) for more information, including user manual.
+Please refer to the [homepage](https://wongzit.github.io/program/pyaroma/) for more information.

 ## Running with Source Code